 - Eyewitness statements from families, friends, and acquaintances

 Proving losses from pain and suffering is more of an art than a science, especially if a case goes to a jury trial.
-Getting a jury to empathize with your experiences and suffering is a matter of appealing to their moral conscience.
-A common tactic is for attorneys to ask juries how much money they would pay to end their own unwilling suffering.
+Getting a jury to empathize with your experiences and suffering appeals to their moral conscience.
+A common tactic is for attorneys to ask juries how much money they would pay to end their unwilling suffering.
 Questions like these help juries contextualize your suffering and appeal to their empathy to help them assign a value to your pain and suffering.

 Over $500 Million